 Also known as Bishops Mitre, Mitre, Mitre Snail.

-Found during the day under rocks over intertidal zones, in the open at night foraging for food.
+Found during the day, burrowed in the sand or under rocks, over intertidal zones, in the open at night foraging for food.

 They feed nocturnally on benthic invertebrates.

 Length - 8cm

 Mitres shells can be smooth or notched, the shell resembles a bishops mitre, hence the name!